veaba/tensorflow-docs/docs/tf.compat/v1/train/replica_device_setter.md

     ps_strategy=None
 )
 ```
-Device Functions are used in with tf.device(device_function): statement to automatically assign devices to Operation objects as they are constructed, Device constraints are added from the inner-most context first, working outwards.
+Device Functions are used in with tf.device(device_function): statement to automatically assign devices to `` objects as they are constructed, Device constraints are added from the inner-most context first, working outwards.
 The merging behavior adds constraints to fields that are yet unset by a more inner context.
 Currently the fields are (job, task, cpu/gpu).
-If cluster is None, and ps_tasks is 0, the returned function is a no-op.
-Otherwise, the value of ps_tasks is derived from cluster.
+If `cluster` is `None`, and `ps_tasks` is 0, the returned function is a no-op.
+Otherwise, the value of `ps_tasks` is derived from `cluster`.
 By default, only Variable ops are placed on ps tasks, and the placement strategy is round-robin over all ps tasks.
-A custom ps_strategy may be used to do more intelligent placement, such as tf.contrib.training.GreedyLoadBalancingStrategy.
+A custom `ps_strategy` may be used to do more intelligent placement, such as `tf.contrib.training.GreedyLoadBalancingStrategy`.
 For example,

 ```